SovaNetwork/utxo-tracing/README.md

 - Processes blocks and tracks UTXO creation and spending
 - Sends updates to the UTXO database via Unix socket
 - Optimized for fast processing of blockchain data
+- Hosts an HTTP API for validators
+- Proxies transaction signing requests to the configured signing service

 ### storage
 - Stores UTXO data in SQLite or CSV (configurable)